DevilExposed/DSP-Project/README.md

   ```
   python main.py
   ```
-  or press
+  or press ctrl+alt+p when in the main.py file

-  ctrl+alt+p
 - Evaluate ASR:
   ```
   python evaluate_asr.py
   ```
-  or press
+  or press ctrl+alt+p when in the evaluatre_ast.py file

-  ctrl+alt+p
 - Run the notebook in Google Colab or Jupyter.

 - If you cannot access the Whisper fine tuned model please run the whisperFineTune.ipynb file to create a new one

-MIT — For educational use as part of the UWE Digital Systems Project.
+MIT - For educational use as part of the UWE Digital Systems Project.